Azure/bicep-types-az/generated/cosmos-db/microsoft.documentdb/2021-04-01-preview/types.md

 ## ClusterResourceProperties
 ### Properties
-* **authenticationMethod**: 'Cassandra' | 'None': Which authentication method Cassandra should use to authenticate clients.
+* **authenticationMethod**: 'Cassandra' | 'None' | string: Which authentication method Cassandra should use to authenticate clients.
 'None' turns off authentication, so should not be used except in emergencies.
 'Cassandra' is the default password based authentication.
 The default is 'Cassandra'.
 * **cassandraVersion**: string: Which version of Cassandra should this cluster converge to running (e.g., 3.11).
 When updated, the cluster may take some time to migrate to the new version.
 * **clientCertificates**: [Certificate](#certificate)[]: List of TLS certificates used to authorize clients connecting to the cluster.
 All connections are TLS encrypted whether clientCertificates is set or not, but if clientCertificates is set, the managed Cassandra cluster will reject all connections not bearing a TLS client certificate that can be validated from one or more of the public certificates in this property.
 * **clusterNameOverride**: string: If you need to set the clusterName property in cassandra.yaml to something besides the resource name of the cluster, set the value to use on this property.